Digital-Data-Co/forge-docs/src/administration-guide/notifications/slack.md

 # Slack notifications

-Slack notifications allow you to receive real-time updates about your Semaphore workflows directly in your Slack channels.
-This integration helps teams stay informed about build statuses, deployment results, and other important events without having to constantly check the Semaphore dashboard.
+Slack notifications allow you to receive real-time updates about your Forge workflows directly in your Slack channels.
+This integration helps teams stay informed about build statuses, deployment results, and other important events without having to constantly check the Forge dashboard.

-To set up Slack notifications, you need to create a webhook URL that connects Semaphore to your desired Slack channel.
+To set up Slack notifications, you need to create a webhook URL that connects Forge to your desired Slack channel.
 This webhook acts as a secure communication bridge between the two platforms.

 ## Creating Slack webhook